UK Ultraspeed: Proposal

 The 2005 UK Ultraspeed proposal was submitted as part of the UK's general effort to upgrade train service.
 German company Transrapid, developers of the only operational high-speed maglev system, backed the Ultraspeed group to promote their technology as an alternative to conventional high-speed train sets like those being used on High Speed 1.
 Transrapid was a joint venture of Siemens and ThyssenKrupp, both major suppliers to the transportation industry.

 The proposed 800 km route would have served cities currently served by both the West Coast Main Line and East Coast Main Line, with a spur serving Liverpool.
 Three stations were to serve London: Heathrow Airport, a Park and Ride at the M1/M25 junction, and either Stratford or King's Cross station.
 The route roughly followed the West Coast line from London to Manchester, then turned slightly east towards Newcastle before roughly following the East Coast line to Edinburgh and Glasgow.

 Inter-city speeds would be as high as 500 km/h, reducing a London-Manchester trip by half, from about 128 minutes to a claimed 54.
 The savings in time were possible due to rapid acceleration, new station locations, and greatly simplified loading and unloading procedures.
 These advantages would reduce total trip time to below that of regional aircraft serving the same route.
 The projected total cost was £29 billion including all guideways, land and 27 train sets.

 Ultraspeed was deliberately aimed at the same market as the proposed High Speed 2 (HS2).
-HS2's mainline runs from London to Birmingham, with branches to Manchester and Leeds.
+HS2's mainline runs from London to Birmingham.
 In spite of being much shorter, at 531 km, HS2 was estimated to cost between £52 billion (UK Government) and £80 billion (Institute of Economic Affairs).